May 14, 2026

 It was a pleasure to speak with you by phone today about the Advertising Associate role at HUGE.
 I enjoyed learning more about the team.
 In particular, I appreciated our discussion about Generation Z and how to strategically market to them.

-I am very excited about the opportunity to contribute my experience as a marketing assistant communicating with clients and researching and analyzing market trends.
+I am very excited about the opportunity to contribute my experience as a marketing assistant, communicating with clients, researching, and analyzing market trends.

 In addition, my psychology major has given me insight and strategies for understanding Generation Z and how people respond to advertisements.